-Charlotte Riggle is the author of Catherine’s Pascha, a children’s picture book that lets you see Pascha through the eyes of a child.
+Charlotte Riggle is the author of Catherine’s Pascha and The Saint Nicholas Day Snow.
+These children’s picture books let you see these holy days through the eyes of a child.
 Charlotte believes that home decorating is chiefly achieved by installing enough bookshelves.
 She has discovered that there is no such thing as enough bookshelves.
-She and her husband, Reader Alexis Riggle, attend Holy Resurrection Orthodox Church, Tacoma, Washington.
-You can find more about Catherine’s Pascha and Pascha traditions, including a recipe for Peeps in marshmallow nests, at www.catherinespascha.com.
+She and her husband, Alex Riggle, attend Holy Apostles Greek Orthodox Church, Shoreline, Washington.
+You can find more about her books at www.charlotteriggle.com.

 I’m that grownup.
 The one who gives the same gift for every occasion: A book.